-Measuring the Impact of an Unanticipated Suspension of Ride-Sourcing in
+Measuring the Impact of an Unanticipated Disruption of Uber/Lyft in Austin, TX

 Date Written: May 31, 2017

-On May 7, 2016 residents of Austin, TX voted against Proposition 1, which would have allowed transportation networking companies (TNCs) to continue using their own background check systems.
+On May 7, 2016, residents of Austin, Texas, voted against Proposition 1, which would have allowed ridesourcing/transportation networking companies (TNCs) to continue using their own background check systems.
 The defeat of the proposition prompted Uber and Lyft to suspend services in Austin indefinitely.
-The suspension provided for a natural experiment to measure the impact of the suspension on travel behavior.
-In examining the impact, we conducted an online survey that combines stated and revealed preference questions (N=1,840) of former Uber and/or Lyft users in Austin to explore the effect of the suspension on travel behavior.
+The disruption provided for a natural experiment to evaluate the impact of Uber and Lyft on users’ travel demand and the supply side implications of the entry of new players.
+Our paper focuses solely on the demand side user response to the disruption.
+In examining the impact, we conducted an online survey that combines stated and revealed preference questions (N=1,840) of former Uber and/or Lyft users in Austin to explore the effect of the disruption on travel behavior.

 Keywords: On-demand transportation, ride-sourcing, ride-hailing, transportation network companies, service suspension, travel behavior, vehicle ownership, mode shift